Plenty of resources on body movement already exist. Here are the basics, in my opinion.

 - People pick up on your insecurity.
 Just try to be friendly and confident, and you’ll do fine.

-- Taking dancing classes can be a nice way to improve your confidence when moving.
+- Taking dancing classes, yoga, gymnastics, and working on flexibility can be a nice way to improve your confidence when moving.

 For masculine movement